About the book

 About the region

 Lesbos is above all famous for its bird migration.
-As the island lies right beneath one of the prime migration routes, wave after wave of migratory birds visit the island in spring and autumn to spend a few hours or days on the island before flying on to the north.
-Strategically located hedgerows and scrublands on headlands are full of small songbirds that breed either in the eastern Mediterranean, eastern Europe or the boreal and arctic areas.
+As the island lies right beneath one of the prime migration routes, wave after wave of migratory birds visit the island in spring and autumn to spend a few hours or days there before continuing their migrations.
+Strategically located hedgerows and scrublands on headlands are full of small songbirds that breed either in the eastern Mediterranean, eastern Europe or the boreal and arctic regions.
 Along the small rivers and coastal marshes, waders, terns, spoonbills, egrets, herons, bitterns, ibises and flamingos are common.

 Villages and olive groves in the north and east